HarshKapadia2/networking/homa.md

     -   Homa exposes discrete messages to transport, letting multiple threads read from a single socket without worrying about getting a message from a different connection (as in the TCP world).
     -   This is disadvantageous in the sense that longer messages will have a higher latency, because every message will have to be delivered in its entirety, as these are not streams.
         -   This can be overcome by sending multiple messages in parallel, so essentially the data is being broken into multiple messages.
 (This is so much like TCP though and won't this need re-ordering and state maintenance, which is what Homa wanted to avoid?)
+    -   Removing streams also gets rid of the [TCP Head of Line Blocking](https://stackoverflow.com/questions/45583861/how-does-http2-solve-head-of-line-blocking-hol-issue) problem.
 -   Connectionless protocol
     -   It reduces connection setup overhead.
     -   An application can use a single socket to manage any number of concurrent RPCs with any number of peers.